3.7| Stress Free PoE - HALLELUJAH FIRE |Clear the Atlas with YOUR Items at YOUR Pace (SSF & Co-op)

 - Equip and start leveling your Holy Relic as soon as it's available.

-- Use the multiple methods the build uses to fight on Consecrated Ground.
+- Use the multiple methods the build uses to create, then fight on, Consecrated Ground.

 - By the time you kill Arakaali (the Spider Boss in Act 7) you can select the Pantheon option that unlocks (Soul of Arakaali).
 Have that and the minor God, Soul of Abberath selected.